| |

 among others, by Akiyoshi Matsui, his heir apparent in the IKO(1)

-and by Chiyako Oyama, Mas Oyama's widow, in the IKO(2).
-In the
+and was used by Chiyako Oyama, Mas Oyama's widow, in the IKO(2).

-case of Kyokushin and related styles, the term Kancho can be used
+In the case of Kyokushin and related styles, the term Kancho can

-to signify the "boss" man of the organisation even though the
+be used to signify the "boss" man of the organisation even though

-training hall has many other branches.
-That is why the style was
+the training hall has many other branches.
+That is why the style

 or Seidokaikan.